-Regulation of Municipal Electric Utilities - HB 733 by Rep. Mayfield would provide that every municipality that sells electricity, gas, or water/wastewater outside of its incorporated limits is subject to full regulation by the Public Service Commission.
+Regulation of Municipal Electric Utilities - SB 1620 by Sen. Garcia and HB 733 by Rep. Mayfield would attempt to regulate municipal utilities.
+HB 733 would provide that every municipality that sells electricity, gas, or water/wastewater outside of its incorporated limits is subject to full regulation by the Public Service Commission.
+SB 1620 would not allow a municipality to extend into unincorporated areas of a county without the consent of the county commissioners.